-CNN cannot independently confirm government or opposition reports out of Syria, as the government has restricted access by journalists.
+CNN cannot independently confirm reports of daily violence inside Syria, because the government has restricted access by journalists.

 In an open letter Friday, Ahmed Moaz al-Khatib, head of the National Coalition of Syrian Revolutionary and Opposition Forces, implored the U.N.
 Security Council and world leaders to take action.